Bundee Aki

 Fua Leiofi Bundellu Aki (born 7 April 1990) is a professional rugby union player who plays as a centre for United Rugby Championship club Connacht.
 Born in New Zealand, he represents Ireland at international level after qualifying on residency grounds.
-He became an Irish citizen in 2024, and maintains dual citizenship.
-He has four caps for the British and Irish Lions, has won three Six Nations Championships, three Triple Crowns and two Grand Slams with Ireland, a Super Rugby title with the Chiefs and one PRO12 title with Connacht Rugby.
+He has four caps for the British and Irish Lions, has won three Six Nations Championships, three Triple Crowns and two Grand Slams with Ireland, a Super Rugby title with the Chiefs and one PRO12 title with Connacht.

 Early life

 Of Samoan descent, Aki was born in the Auckland suburb of Ōtāhuhu, to Hercules and Sautia Aki.
 He was named Fua Leiofi, but was called Bundellu after the doctor who delivered him.
 The nickname "Bundee" was given to him by a rugby coach at under-age level.
 Bundee is the second eldest of six children, with one brother and four sisters.

 Aki grew up in Manurewa, a suburb in South Auckland, and attended Manurewa High School, where he played for the school's First XV rugby team.
 He took a year out from a professional rugby career in 2011, when he worked as a bank teller.